A varied mix of elements - some sweet, some spicy - creating a complex, lovely, fragrant whole.

 You get mad at "minorities" complaining of discrimination when they have no clue as to what it's like to be a real minority.

+Half of your phone calls are unintelligible to those around you.
 (I'd call my mom in my office at work, and gaily chatter at her in Bahasa Indonesia.)

 Your school was suspended or cancelled due to rain, political insurgents, or even military coup.